Coding-Meri-Jaan/WEATHER-APP/README.md

 Display current temperature in Celsius.
 Show weather conditions (e.g., Clear, Cloudy, Rain, etc.).
 Display minimum and maximum temperature for the day.
-Display the current day and date.
+Backgroung image changing dynamically as per the weather of the entered input city Display the current day and date.